Things that don’t make you immune to racism,

 I have often thought that any inclusion of people of colour into our curricula Is a good thing.
 However, the only way we make any initiative sustainable is through integrating change into our day to day lives.

-The issues are in black history month is that it often falls into the realm of tokenism.
+The issues with black history month is that it often falls into the realm of tokenism.
 It merely provides most people with an excuse when challenged on the diversity and the suitability of the curriculum.

 Let me ask the question.
 How does your curriculum serve the pupils of colour in your school?
 How does it help those pupils racialised is white?